optimistanoop/SHG/README.md

 # SHG
 SHG stands for self help group, which is mainly operated in indian rural areas.
 **SHG** is an android app that allows a user to manage expenses, groups and calculate interest.
-The app utilizes [Splitwise REST API](http://dev.splitwise.com/).
+The app uses [Splitwise REST API](http://dev.splitwise.com/).

 ## This app requires API key
 #### To get API key, follow these steps.